adammcdonagh/open-task-framework/docs/architecture.md

 ## Architecture diagrams (Mermaid + sequences)

 Below are a set of diagrams broken into a startup/pre-handler sequence and three handler-specific sequences (Transfer, Execution, Batch).
-Each Mermaid sequence focuses on the responsibilities that occur in that phase; compact textual summaries follow each Mermaid block (no ASCII fallbacks).
+Each Mermaid sequence focuses on the responsibilities that occur in that phase; compact textual summaries follow each Mermaid block.

 ### Startup / Pre-handler sequence